erich666/McUsd/README.md

 I'm putting conclusions first, since what follows is an extensive set of tests for a variety of applications.

 One notable problem with UsdPreviewSurface as of August 2022 is that the "emissiveColor" is minimally specified as "Emissive component."
-It is unclear whether the color is meant to be specified as the material's on screen appearance, or meant to be specified in, say, nits.
+It is unclear whether the color is meant to be specified as the material's on-screen appearance, or meant to be specified in, say, nits.
 These are actually two questions: 1) how does an object with an emissive color appear when directly viewed? and 2) how does this emission color work with other lights?

 In McUsd I use a [nits interpretation](http://www.realtimerendering.com/blog/physical-units-for-lights/), since that is what worked well with Omniverse.
 The emissive texture is scaled up by 1000 (nits) by using the "scale" input so that it gives off a reasonable amount of light to surrounding objects.
 This is unlikely to be the standard way in the future, though currently there is no standard way.